Olympia Dukakis, late-blooming Oscar winner for ‘Moonstruck,’ dies at 89

 She won her second Obie award for her portrayal of a dimwitted matriarch subjected to withering scorn by her husband in Christopher Durang’s dark comedy “The Marriage of Bette and Boo” (1985).
 The next year, she was Marlo Thomas’s octogenarian mother outstaying her welcome in “Social Security,” an Andrew Bergman comedy directed by Mike Nichols that ran on Broadway for 388 performances.

-“Armed with a walker and a running gag involving sourballs, Miss Dukakis is a formidable paragon of guilt-inflicting piety as the mother, even when she must contentiously deliver an unimpeachable sermon ... about a senior citizen’s right to be ‘alive,’ ” Times theater critic Frank Rich wrote.
+“Armed with a walker and a running gag involving sourballs, Miss Dukakis is a formidable paragon of guilt-inflicting piety as the mother, even when she must contentiously deliver an unimpeachable sermon . . . about a senior citizen’s right to be ‘alive,’ ” New York Times theater critic Frank Rich wrote.

 That same year, she was cast as Meryl Streep’s daft mother in the film “Heartburn,” also directed by Nichols, but her part — poised to mark her breakout — was scissored from the final version.
 Then film director Norman Jewison, who had seen her twice in “Social Security,” hired her for “Moonstruck” without even the formality of a screen test.